 Also, your friends and family are bothered by your hyper-vigilance.
 When emotions, thoughts, and behaviors prevent us from achieving important goals or doing things that we know we could/should be doing to participate in life… that can be a signal that we'd probably benefit by reaching out for help.
 How would you feel about contacting a mental health provider who could offer you support and guidance as you work toward achieving your goals?
 If this seems like something you'd be interested in, here are some resources for you:

 - If you're a student, you can make an appointment at your school's counseling department or mental health clinic.
-At Columbia, students can call Counseling and Psychological Services at x4-2878.

 - Student or not, you can check out the National Institute of Mental Health's page Getting Help: Locate Services.
 This offers more information on finding a counselor in your area.

 - If you've got health insurance, your plan may have a list of counselors and a procedure for connecting with services.
 That information should be on their website or brochure.
 You could also call the plan to get more guidance.